mfractor/mfractor.github.io/docs/release-notes/known-issues.md

-**A list of current, known issues in our Visual Studio Windows and Mac products**
+**A list of currently known issues in our Visual Studio Windows and Mac products**

 ## Known Issues